 What that “new” version of marriage might be is up for debate.
 The poem speaks of love and marriage in religious terms.
 The speaker compares the lovers’ tryst to the “sacrament” of “The Lord’s Supper,” a ritual that celebrates the union of human and divine.
-However, the imagery in the final stanza is not celebratory but evokes Jesus’ very human suffering on the cross: the lovers bind each other Crucifixes and are “justified,” a very Puritan term referring to salvation, “through Calvaries – of Love.”
+However, the imagery in the final stanza is not celebratory but evokes Jesus’ very human suffering on the cross: the lovers bind each other to Crucifixes and are “justified,” a very Puritan term referring to salvation, “through Calvaries – of Love.”
 This love is inextricable from suffering of the most agonizing kind: being abandoned by God.
-And yet, this finale has about it the golden glow of a glorious summer day.
+And yet, this finale has about it the golden afterglow of a glorious summer day.

 Ourselves were wed one

 I wearied – too – of mine –

 I – too – received the Sign –

 While Oceans – and the North must be –